Fighting for Full Compensation for Medical and Surgical Harm for Residents of Northern California

 Potential plaintiffs should also understand the statute of limitations in California malpractice cases.
 An injured patient may file a malpractice claim up to one year after the discovery of the act that caused the injury or up to three years from the date that injury occurred, whichever comes first.

-Haley Law Offices P.C. helps injured patients find justice in medical malpractice and wrongful-death cases.
-If you’ve suffered harm caused by a negligent healthcare provider, call us today at 510-444-1881 or contact us online.
-We offer a free, no obligation consultation in our office or on the phone.
+Haley Law Offices helps injured patients find justice in medical malpractice and wrongful death cases.
+We offer a free, no-obligation consultation in our office or on the phone.